databrickslabs/ucx/README.md

 **For now please switch to the `v0.0.1` tag in the GitHub to get the latest working version.**

+## Development

-## Local setup and development process
+This section describes setup and development process for the project.

+### Local setup

 - Install [hatch](https://github.com/pypa/hatch):
 ```shell